meilisearch/documentation/reference/errors/error_codes.md

 ## `invalid_task_canceled_by_filter`

 The provided query parameter is invalid.
+Please use one of the [available query parameters](/reference/api/tasks.md#query-parameters-1).

 ## `invalid_typo_tolerance_min_word_size_for_typos`